EIT-Pathogena/client/README.md

-#### Downloading output files (`gpas download`) 🚧
+#### Downloading output files (`gpas download`)

+*not yet implemented*

-Used to download output files associated with a one or many samples, or a batch thereof.
+Download output files associated with a one or more sample guids, or a batch defined by a mapping CSV generate during upload.

 ```bash
 # Download final.fasta for samples 103 and 674